niandry/gettingandcleandata/README.md

 6. Uses descriptive activity names to name the activity labels.
 7. Updating the columns names with more descriptive ones.
 8. Creating an independent tidy data set with #the average of each variable for each activity and each subject.

+To run the code, please update the line number 9 with the path where the dataset was dowloaded.